duke-automation/via/README.md

 ## Introduction

-Via is a Ruby on Rails application that leverages the Boomerang javascript library in order to measuring end-user network performance
+Via is a Ruby on Rails application that leverages the Boomerang javascript library in order to measure end-user network performance

 ## Features
 * Captures end-user network performance through a series of small download tests and from the HTML5 Navigation Timing API